jcfneto/jcfneto.github.io/_posts/2024-05-07-search-engine.md

 - To vectorize the documents (and queries), use two different embeddings encodings: TF-IDF and Sentence Transformers.
 - For indexing the documents, try one or more indices available in FAISS.
 - To perform the queries and obtain their results, use cosine similarity.
 - For result evaluation, create a module to return the following metrics.
 The module should take as input the identification of the queries along with the identifications of the documents in their results, as indicated by the reference collection template and your algorithm, ordered by relevance, and return values for the Precision and Recall metrics.
-The module should generate the Precision x Recall table for 11 levels of recall, so that a single chart can be created with the average values across all queries in the collection.
+The module should generate the Precision x Recall table for 11 levels of recall so that a single chart can be created with the average values across all queries in the collection.
 In addition, also calculate the values for the P@5 and P@10 metrics, the average MRR(Q) considering threshold Sh = 5, and plot the Precision-R histogram for the first 20 queries.
 - Evaluate each embedding encoding separately, present their respective Precision x Recall charts, and show the results for the other metrics described above.